Australian Muslim Academic Scholarship Program

 3. Continue to meet all the relevant scholarship criteria

-4. Maintain their visa or citizenship status
+4. Maintain their citizenship, visa or refugee status

 5. Advise the IMA Grants Officer of any changes to your income or eligibility